-The importance of knowing the Ghanaian current affairs in 2020 can never be overemphasized.
-The understanding of the Ghanaian current affairs will (aside equipping you with the knowledge of passing those aptitude test and interview questions) better position you to appreciate our past, with the view of predicting the future.
+The importance of knowing the Ghanaian current affairs in 2021 can never be overemphasized.
+The understanding of Ghanaian current affairs will (aside from equipping you with the knowledge of passing those aptitude tests and interview questions) better position you to appreciate our past, with the view of predicting the future.

 Ghanaian Current Affairs (Questions And Answers)